Quarantine (2008 film): Cast

 Ben Messmer, who starred in director John Erick Dowdle's previous film The Poughkeepsie Tapes, makes an appearance as firefighter Griffin.

 Production

 Development

-After the success of the Spanish horror film, REC, in 2007, Sony Pictures and Screen Gems had begun working on a remake of the original film.
+In August 2007, it was announced Screen Gems had begun working on a remake of REC.
 Duo filmmakers John Erick Dowdle and Drew Dowdle were hired to write and direct the film, while Roy Lee, Sergio Aguero and Doug Davison are serving as producers.

 Unusually for a Hollywood production, Quarantine does not feature a musical score.
 The apartment complex was a set but a fully functioning one with four floors.

 Filming

 Principal photography on their film began in January 2008 and wrapped in March 2008 in Downtown, Los Angeles, California.
 The film was shot in chronological order and the average shot was between four and six minutes long.

 Release

 Quarantine was released in the United States on October 10, 2008, by Screen Gems.
 On its opening day, the film grossed $5,379,867, ranking #1 in the box office.
 The film opened at #2, behind the second weekend of Beverly Hills Chihuahua, earning $14,211,321 in its opening weekend.
 It grossed a total of $41,319,906 worldwide against a production budget of $12 million.